-Next, toggle Cellular Data and/or LTE off to see if that helps.
-To shut LTE down temporarily, go into Settings > Cellular > Cellular Data Options > Enable LTE > Off.
-Turn it back on when/if you need it.
+Next, toggle Cellular Data and/or LTE off and on to see if that helps.
+To shut LTE down temporarily, go into Settings, then Cellular, then Cellular Data Options, and then toggle Enable LTE to Off.
+Turn it back on when and if you need it.

-To shut off Cellular Data completely without turning off any other services go to Settings > Cellular > Cellular Data > Toggle Off.
-Toggle it back on.
+To shut off Cellular Data completely without turning off any other services go to Settings, then Cellular, then toggle Cellular Data to Off.
+Toggle it back on when you need to.

 How to Fix iPhone 8 Overheating Problems

 Your iPhone 8 or iPhone 8 Plus might feel hot if you’re playing a game or running something intensive.
 That heat should go away after awhile.
 If it doesn’t, here are a few things to try.